spech66/hugo-best-practices/README.md

 There are three critical methods to use as the bare minimum `minify`, `fingerprint` and `slice`.
 SCSS might make use of `toCSS` and `postCSS`.

-With `minify` you will get a minified version of your files.
+With `minify` you will get a minified version of your files. ([Hugo Documentation](https://gohugo.io/hugo-pipes/minification/))

-The `fingerprint` adds a unique string to the name so that the browser won't cache your files on modification.
+The `fingerprint` adds a unique string to the name so that the browser won't cache your files on modification. ([Hugo Documentation](https://gohugo.io/hugo-pipes/fingerprint/))

 Finally `slice` allows you to concat multiple files to a new one.
-This works best with `minify`.
+This works best with `minify`. ([Hugo Documentation](https://gohugo.io/hugo-pipes/bundling/))

 ### CSS